jameswmccarty/PyImgMosaic/README.md

  o A certain percentage of tiles are placed randomly (not grid aligned) based on default or user settings.
  o The program writes the output image to disk and displays it to the user.

+# Usage

+Invoke this program with up to four command line arguments:
+1. (mandatory) -f `filename` The image file to reproduce.
+2. (mandatory) -s `##` The size of tile to use in the reproduction (i.e. 32)
+3. (optional) -e An error threshold, that when exceed, adds previously used tiles back into the mix of available tiles.
+(Default is 66).
+4. (optional) -r [0-100] A percentage of tiles to place randomly (not grid aligned).
+5. (optional) -k Keep Going and force a match even if error threshold cannot be met.

+Example: `python PyImgMoasic.py -f moon.jpg -s 16 -r 15`

+Output is written to filename_out.png, i.e. moon_out.png.

 # Limits

 This is not optimized in any way for speed.
 Even with this implementation, I was able to convert a 10000x10000 pixel image to 64x64 tiles in about a minute.